pwalsh/openbudgets/docs/guide/start.rst

 All the project dependencies are managed by pip.
 To get them, run the following command::

-    pip install -r requirements/base.txt
+    fab env.ensure

-    # And, if you are working with redis, do the following
+    # Or, if you are working with Redis, do the following
-    pip install -r requirements/extended.txt
+    fab env.ensure:extended=yes

 We are now ready to work on code.